ozntel/file-tree-alternative/README.md

  - You can define certain `folder paths` in plugin settings to exclude from main folder list.
 All subfolders are going to be excluded, as well.
 - You can `star`/`unstar` your files in case you have `Starred` plugin turned on.
 - You can drop `external files` into file list to add the files into current active folder path.
+- You can turn on `search` feature from plugin settings to filter files with their names.
+- You can turn on/off `root folder` within the file tree.

  **Note**: The last state of `expanded folders` and `pinned files` are saved in `data.json`.
 Please ensure that you don't delete them manually from `plugin settings` since it will delete all your configuration.